John Gorham (military officer): Father Le Loutre's War

 Soon after the arrival of Governor Edward Cornwallis, on July 14, 1749, Gorham was appointed to the Nova Scotia Council.
-Despite Gorham being put on the Council, Cornwallis was clear that he preferred Francis Bartelo of the two ranger leaders.
+Despite Gorham being put on the council, Cornwallis was clear that he preferred Francis Bartelo of the two ranger leaders.
 In 1749, during Father Le Loutre's War, Gorham participated in the construction of Fort Sackville at present-day Bedford, Nova Scotia.
-While at Fort Sackville, Gorham used the fortification as a base from which he "scoured the country" for Mi'kmaq to scalp as per a proclamation issued by Cornwallis on October 1749.
+While at Fort Sackville, Gorham used the fortification as a base from which he "scoured the country" for Mi'kmaq to scalp as per a proclamation issued by Cornwallis in October 1749.
 Frontier warfare, including scalping, was the standard practice of warfare between the New England Colonies and the Wabanaki Confederacy in Acadia and Nova Scotia since the outbreak of King William's War in 1689.

 He also participated in the Battle at St. Croix and the Battle at Chignecto.
-Gorham held his position on the Council for two years and then in August 1751 Gorham left Nova Scotia for England.
+Gorham held his position on the council for two years and then in August 1751 Gorham left Nova Scotia for England.
 He died in London of smallpox in December 1751.